Tooling

 An IDE will show you errors before you run the code, and will help you to automatically fix those errors.

 However, if your computer has limited resources you may want to use a text editor.
-I use Visual Studio Code but you can use Atom or Sublime.
+I use but you can use Atom or Sublime.

 Honestly if you're not going to use PyCharm the choice of text editor at this stage doesn't matter too much.
 In the wise words of someone I once knew: